 In terms of substantive scope, nearly all of the interviewed DPAs that provide training have focused or are focusing on the general structure of the GDPR, targeting audiences with little to no experience in data protection.
 Such sessions aim at setting the grounds for further self-study or training with the DPA or other training providers.

 Outside this general training, most of the DPAs heavily focus on the innovations of the GDPR compared to the old legislation (national implementations of Directive 95/46/EC and others).
-This includes teaching the new concepts and tools introduced with the Regulation (e.g. the DPIA, sanctions, territorial scope, …), the new obligations for data controllers and data processors (e.g. risk-based approach and accountability, data breach notification, …), as well as the new rights of the data subjects (e.g. the right to erasure, data portability, …).
+This includes teaching the new concepts and tools introduced with the Regulation (e.g. the DPIA, sanctions, territorial scope, etc.), the new obligations for data controllers and data processors (e.g. risk-based approach and accountability, data breach notification, etc.), as well as the new rights of the data subjects (e.g. the right to erasure, data portability, etc.).
 In this case, there is a general assumption that, despite not having any prior preparation on the GDPR, their audience is at least acquainted with data protection law and with the concepts guiding the DPD regime, or that the primary concern of their audience, is transitioning from the old regime to the new.

 Nearly all interviewed DPAs mentioned the fact that they are also including information on national legislation in the training.
 Indeed, though the GDPR is directly applicable in all Member States, a small but relevant number of rules require national legal systems to enact legislation to complete or define a few aspects (for instance, it is still national law that defines what a Public Authority is under EU data protection law).
 DPAs, as well as nearly every interviewed stakeholder, underlined the necessity of taking national law into account when designing a data protection training scheme.
 The understood priority for end-users was that the scheme covers the relevant law for their context and operations, not that it be conceptually driven by the legal instrument.